 That said, if you have any lifelong dreams like opening up a restaurant, investing in agriculture, or growing your current business, then equity release can help you actualise these plans.

-It would be fantastic if you also remembered to consult your independent financial adviser before risking your equity on investments.
+It would be fantastic if you also remembered to get the best equity release advice by consulting your independent financial adviser before risking your equity on investments.

 #7.
 Help Your Friends and Family